woshik/deftly-august/README.md

 3. Now run the script with all required parameters `./load.sh -h <DATABASE_HOST> -p <DATABASE_PORT> -u <DATABASE_USERNAME> -P <DATABASE_PASSWORD> -d <DATABASE_NAME> -f <SHAPE_FILE_LOCATION> -l <GEOGRAPHIC_NAME_FOR_SHAPE_FILE>`
 if you run `load.sh --help` get all option as well.
-4. If you using the default configuration the command will be something like this `./load.sh -h localhost -p 8585 -u <DATABASE_USERNAME> -P <DATABASE_PASSWORD> -d <DATABASE_NAME> -f <SHAPE_FILE_LOCATION> -l Norway` docker-compose postgis container exposing 8585 port for local usage.
+4. If you using the default configuration the command will be something like this as example `./load.sh -h localhost -p 8585 -u test -P test -d deftly -f ./test-shape -l Bangladesh`. docker-compose postgis container exposing 8585 port for local usage.

 ### PG ADMIN

 If need to look into the database you can use pg admin container for that.
 Run the `./pgAdmin-start.sh` from root of the project.
-It already build with docker-compose network so that you can easily connect with the postgis container.
-The hostname will be docker-compose container name.
+It already bind with docker-compose network so that you can easily connect with the postgis container.

 ## API Documentation